ubs121/plane_shooting/README.md

 ### Refinement

-I did several experiments on the parameters of Reinforcement Learning.
+I did several experiments on the parameters of Q-Learning.

 I tried other reward policy for the agent.
 That policy was like: "100 points for head shot, 10 points for body shot, -1 points for missed shot".
 But this policy didn't perform well.
 Finally have chosen the policy mentioned in the section "Algorithms and Techniques".